AndroidPatch/APatchDocs/docs/apm-guide.md

 :::

 ::: tip DIFFERENCES WITH MAGISK
-APatch's BusyBox is now a binary compiled directly from the Magisk project. **Thanks to Magisk!**
-So you don't have to worry about compatibility of BusyBox scripts with Magisk and APatch scripts, because they are exactly the same!
+APatch's BusyBox is now using the binary file compiled directly from the Magisk project. **Thanks to Magisk!** Therefore, you don't need to worry about compatibility issues between BusyBox scripts in Magisk and APatch, as they're exactly the same!
 :::

 ## APM Modules {#APatch-modules}

-The APatch module is a folder inside `/data/adb/modules` with the following structure:
+A APatch module is a folder placed in `/data/adb/modules` with the structure below:

 ```txt
 /data/adb/modules